 Public art in the library

-Not that the building isn’t beautiful enough, but the new Central Library is also home to a variety of public art pieces.
+Not that the building isn’t beautiful enough, but the new Calgary library is also home to a variety of public art pieces.

 Throughout the building, donors were able to provide their own custom inscription to add to the unique window sills of the library.
 These legacy pieces were a way for Calgarians to make their own mark on the library.
 I donated and can’t wait to go find my name on the window.